The Best 10-day Itinerary in Iceland

 Day 8 - Snaefellsnes Peninsula

-On your eighth day in Iceland, you'll tour the Snaefellsnes Peninsula.
+On the eighth day of your summer vacation in Iceland, you'll tour the Snaefellsnes peninsula.

-Striking geological formations can be found straight away at the Gerduberg Cliffs, which boast hexagonal columns in perfectly straight lines along their faces.
+You'll find striking geological formations at the Gerduberg cliffs, which boast hexagonal columns in perfectly straight lines along their faces.
 Further down the road, you will discover more, such as the rock arch of Gatklettur and the basalt plug of Londrangar.

 Read more